varachit/Star-Wars-API/README.md

 ## Permission
 Authenticated or Administrator User will have permission to read, create, update, delete.

-Otherwise Unauthenticated only have Read-Only permission.
+Otherwise Unauthenticated have Read-Only permission.

 ## Endpoints
 ### General